Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Clippers Insights & Trends

-- Los Angeles is 4-6 against the spread and 6-4 overall over its last 10 games.
+- Los Angeles is 5-5 against the spread and 6-4 overall in its past 10 games.

-- Eight of the Clippers' last 10 outings have hit the over.
+- The Clippers have hit the over in eight of their last 10 contests.

-- The Clippers' 113.6 points per game are just two more points than the 111.6 the Suns allow to opponents.
+- The Clippers' 113.6 points per game are just 2.0 more points than the 111.6 the Suns give up to opponents.

 Suns vs. Clippers Betting Splits